On a wider class of prior distributions for graphical models

-We also consider $|E|$ as a function of $r$ empirically in Figure~\ref{fig:edge_bound}.
-The empirical results show that a number $r$ implies a smaller range of $|E|$ than suggested by Proposition~\ref{prop: shrinkage}, especially for a large number of vertices.
+We also consider $|E|$ as a function of $q$ empirically in Figure~\ref{fig:edge_bound}.
+The empirical results show that a number $q$ implies a smaller range of $|E|$ than suggested by Proposition~\ref{prop: shrinkage}, especially for a large number of vertices.

+Simulation studies in Section~\addd{\ref{sec:simul}} confirm that limiting $q$ also results in lower posterior edge inclusion probabilities, as does lowering the prior basis element inclusion probability $p$.

-Apart from the prior process on cycle bases, we also consider the prior induced by edge-unions of spanning trees in the Supplementary Material.
+Apart from the prior process on cycle bases, we also consider the prior induced by edge unions of spanning trees in Supplementary Material.
 However, we find that computation of the induced prior $p(G)$ is intractable since edge unions of spanning trees do not form a vector space.
-We propose an algorithm to compute $p(G)$ with complexity $O(2^{|E|}\, n^3)$ which is an improvement over the super-exponential complexity of the brute-force enumeration method.
+We propose an algorithm to compute $p(G)$, specifically to count the number of decompositions of a graph into spanning trees, with complexity $O(2^{|E|}\, n^3)$ which is an improvement over the superexponential complexity of the brute-force enumeration method.
 Further, we prove bounds to attempt an approximation of the prior ratio as appearing in a Metropolis-Hastings acceptance probability, but simulations shows that the bounds are too wide be of use (see Supplementary Material).